erusev/parsedown/README.md

 $parsedown->setSafeMode(true);
 ```

-If instead, you wish to allow HTML within untrusted user input, but still want
+If instead, you wish to allow HTML within untrusted user-input, but still want
 output to be free from XSS it is recommended that you make use of a HTML sanitiser
 that allows HTML tags to be whitelisted, like [HTML Purifier](http://htmlpurifier.org/).